 Well, I finally made the leap back into the MOPAR ownership club.
-But not just any owner club, I am now a member of the elite Scat Pack club!
+But not just any owner club, I am now a member of the Challenger Scat Pack club!
 I bought a 2016 Dodge Challenger R/T Scat pack with the 392 cubic inch, 485HP Hemi engine.
 This purchase was a long-awaited return back to my Mopar roots.
 For me, it’s about the enjoyment of muscle cars and heading back into the foundation of my automotive heritage, now it’s time to flex some Mopar muscle!

 Ever since the new “retro” style Dodge Challenger was released back in 2008, I’ve been a big fan of the newer body style look, but I wasn’t at all impressed with the interior offerings.
 Plain white gauges, a basic dash & steering wheel setup that looks like it came out of a mini-van.
 A lot of the newer features that the competing manufacturers were adding to their cars, just wasn’t there.
 In 2015, that all changed for the Challenger.
 With a newly designed dashboard/cockpit and digital gauge cluster that closely resembles the “tick-tock” style dash like I had in my roadrunner, I instantly fell in love with the face-lifted version of this car!

 Back in the late 70’s and 80’s, I was a Mopar fanatic.
-My family owned several Chrysler products and I learned to perform the upkeep on them.
+My family owned several Chrysler products and I learned to wrench on them as a youngster.
 They were all very similar under the hood, making them easy to maintain.
 It was also no secret that I was a big fan of the Mopar muscle cars.
 The Challengers, Chargers, Roadrunners and the Barracudas, those were the cars that I measured any other muscle cars against.
 In high school, I owned a 1973 Plymouth Roadrunner with a small block 318.
 Hold up – OK, it really was a Plymouth Satellite Sebring, but not for long.
 When I acquired it, it looked like something my grandmother would drive, It was sky blue with a white vinyl top, but once I was working as a mechanic and had access to a body shop, that grandma look didn’t get to stick around for long.

 When I was done with the mechanical work and the face lift, she was a pretty stout street machine, with some decent grunt to it, for a small block V8.
 Though my engine was still technically a 318ci motor, I could take the 340 dusters when I needed to.
 I am not really sure how much horsepower this car was actually producing, but if I had to guess, I would imagine she was pushing 250HP to 275HP with all the performance upgrades installed.
 I drove this car for several years and loved it.
 Soon after college, I was given a Chrysler Cordoba with no attachments, so I sold the Satellite.
 I didn’t need two cars and I thought going to the Chrysler meant less maintenance and a little luxury along the way, but I was severely mistaken.
 In hindsight, I wish I never chose the Cordoba over the Satellite.
 At this point, I had no clue where my old car went because the guy I sold it to changed phone numbers.
 Alas, my favorite car on the planet was gone, quite possibly forever.

-Fast forward to late 2016.
+Fast forward again to late 2016.
 I went to lunch with a friend who was given a rental car because his was in the shop.
 The dealership gave him a 2016 Charger R/T with the 5.4L Hemi to drive for the day and I got take a ride in this new gem.
 Once I saw the new dash, it immediately sparked the interest to go look at the again to see if the new dash design was also implemented into the Challenger lineup and to my delight, it most certainly was.
 It was then that I started looking at options and packages and went on the hunt for a Challenger.
 After looking at several new cars, it was very easy to see that the dealerships were in no hurry to deal on any cars that fit the setup Io was looking for.
 I initially tried working with some dealerships on pricing for a 2017 Challenger in the “Go Mango” color, but for some reason, nobody would budge on their prices.
 It was after walking away from about 3 deals that I learned that my fiance had a cousin that has strong ties to the dealerships and has access to the dealer sale network.
-Within 10 minutes of him asking me the model and color I wanted, he called me back and told me what I should expect to pay for a car and what options would be on it, the numbers were ugly.
-Finding that there was limited numbers of used cars available in the Mango color, he asked if I liked any of the other colors.
+Within 30 minutes of him asking me the model and color I wanted, he called me back and told me what I should expect to pay for a car and what options would be on it, the numbers were ugly.
+I found out later that there was a very limited numbers of used cars available in the Mango color, he asked if I liked any of the other colors.
 I told him my second option was the B5 blue, so he pointed me to a lot that was only 25 minutes from my home, that I never even knew existed and I scored a B5 blue R/T Scat Pack car at a phenomenal price.
 I only took me a couple short days to get my financing in place and get my tax return in-hand for a decent down payment and go pick up my new car!

 Big kudos to Dom Esposito for finding my dream car!
 If you ever need a hand finding a car, give him a shout at 828-409-3737.
 He can find the deals!